 The view from near the Abbey Cross.

-Near the Abbey visitor centre a statue has been erected to replace one lost from 300 years ago.
+Near the Abbey visitor centre and museum is a statue has been erected to replace one lost from 300 years ago.

 It is based on the Cardinal Borghese marble gladiator statue that was found in excavations in Italy in 1611.
 The original marble statue was signed by the sculptor Agasias of Ephesus and dated to 101 BC but probably based on an earlier model.
 This life-sized sword toting warrior is made of bronze.

-( sequence from Church Street up into the Abbey ruins, click on a picture to view the next one)
+From Church Street up into the Abbey ruins picture sequence, click on a picture to view the next one

 Whitby and Scarborough Index